HANGAR LAB COMPANY - SUMMER 2018

 Lab Company Directors each serve as an Assistant Director on one Mainstage show, as well as assisting the Drama League Directors on one show in our experimental Wedge series and one show in our KIDDSTUFF season.
 In addition, the Lab Company Directors direct a Studio Project of their own choosing featuring Lab actors.

-The Lab Company Choreographer will serve as an apprentice choreographer on a pair of Mainstage productions (including our Mainstage musical A Funny Thing Happened On The Way to The Forum), and assistant choreographer on our Next Generation musical (featuring young actors from the local community).
+The Lab Company Choreographer will serve as an apprentice choreographer for our mainstage production of Chicago and assistant choreographer on our Next Generation musical (featuring young actors from the local community).
 They will also choreograph an original Studio Project of their own choosing.

-In addition to classes with the full Lab Company, the assistant directors and choreographers participate in separate classes specifically geared toward directing and choreography.
-The assistant directors and choreographers are mentored by the Hangar artistic staff.
-These artists are encouraged to play, experiment, work, and take risks all summer long.
+In addition to classes with the full Lab Company, the Lab Directors and Choreographer participate in separate sessions specifically geared toward directing and choreography.
+As assistant directors and choreographer, they are mentored directly by the Hangar artistic staff and visiting artists.
+The Lab Directors and Choreographer are encouraged to play, experiment, work, and take risks all summer long.

 Members of the 2015 Lab Company working on a Director’s Studio Project